jakobatgithub/notification_test/README.md

 - **Firebase Authentication Errors**: Ensure that the Firebase Admin SDK JSON file is correctly placed and the path is correctly set in `settings.py`.
 - **Docker Build Failures**: Verify that Docker and Docker Compose are correctly installed and that the Dockerfile and docker-compose.yml are correctly configured.
 - **MQTT Connection Issues**: Ensure that the MQTT broker is running and accessible.

+## License

+This project is licensed under the [MIT License](./LICENSE).
+Feel free to use, modify, and distribute — just keep the original license and credit.